metricationmatters/research/proposals/AreaAndVolume.md

 Latin word for square: quad

+Suggestion: At the moment I'm going to suggest "1 quad = 1 square meter".

 Latin word for volume: liber (to close to liter, would be confused and indistinct over bad communication lines)

+Wikipedia shows that a common name for 1 cubic meter is "stere" although for some reason the SI doesn't give that name.

-At the moment I'm going to suggest "1 quad = 1 square meter" and "1 vol = 1 cubic meter".
+Suggestion: At the moment I'm going to suggest "1 vol = 1 cubic meter" because "vol" because it is one syllable and easier to say than "stere".

 I don't care about the particular names I've currently selected, they could be anything but would be handy to have them be one syllable.